 Clinical trials for thyroid cancer include testing new medications, including drugs known as targeted therapy.
-As explained in Treatment Options, targeted therapy is a treatment that targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+As explained in Types of Treatment, targeted therapy is a treatment that targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 In addition, researchers are looking at new combinations of chemotherapy and other treatments.
+Areas of research include:

-- Also for MTC, researchers continue to study the drugs vandetanib and cabozantinib (see Treatment Options), including targeted therapy use with children who have advanced hereditary MTC.
+- Researchers continue to study the drugs vandetanib and cabozantinib (see Types of Treatment) for MTC, including for use with children who have advanced hereditary MTC.

 - For anaplastic thyroid cancer, clinical trials are studying combination chemotherapy.
 One study is comparing the results of either carboplatin (Paraplatin) and paclitaxel (Taxol) alone or with an experimental drug, combretastatin A4 phosphate (CA4P, fosbretabulin, Zybrestat).

-- New approaches being tested for thyroid cancer that doesn’t respond to I-131.
+- New approaches are being tested for thyroid cancer that doesn’t respond to I-131.
 One drug being studied is called selumetinib (AZD6244), which is being tested to see if it helps boost I-131 absorption in treating advanced thyroid cancer.
-Other drugs being looked at include the combination of temsirolimus and sorafenib.
+Other drugs being looked at include the combination of temsirolimus (Torisel) and sorafenib (Nexavar).

-- Investigations are underway to fine-tune diagnosis and predict treatment outcomes based on the molecular biology (the study of the structure and function of cells at the molecular level) of the tumor.
+- Investigations are underway to fine-tune diagnosis and predict treatment outcomes based on the molecular biology of the tumor.
+Molecular biology is the study of the structure and function of cells at the molecular level.

-- The genetic testing and the refinement of RET oncogenes (see Risk Factors) is an ongoing area of active research that will improve selection of treatment and give more precise prognosis.
+- The genetic testing and the refinement of RET oncogenes (see Risk Factors) is an ongoing area of active research.
+Further knowledge in this area will improve how treatment options are chosen and give more precise prognosis.

-Data collection.
-There is an effort to create a volunteer registry of people with a history of thyroid cancer, to help doctors research this disease in the future.
-Participants are asked to provide information, tissue samples, and/or blood and urine samples.
+There are efforts underway to create volunteer registries of people with a history of thyroid cancer.
+This can help doctors research this disease in the future.
+Participants are asked to provide information, tissue samples, or blood and urine sample.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current thyroid cancer treatments in order to improve patients’ comfort and quality of life.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current thyroid cancer treatments to improve comfort and quality of life for patients.